fpereiro/gotoB/readme.md

 1. gotoв creates all the HTML in the browser using js: the presentation logic is fully separated from the server and the full power of js is available to generate HTML.
 2. gotoв centralizes all the state into a js object: instead of having data spreaded out in different places (DOM elements, js variables), it centralizes all the state in a single location that can be easily queried and updated.
-3. gotoв uses events to update the state *and* to update the HTML: by using events, the app can be updated efficiently without having to track dependencies.
+3. gotoв uses events to update the state *and* to update the HTML: by using events, the app can be updated efficiently without having to manually track dependencies between parts of the app.

 Let's see each of these in turn: